andriikushch/andriikushch.github.io/_posts/2019-09-15-transfer-learning-for-traffic-light-detection.markdown

 Transfer learning is one of the technics which can be in use while doing the machine learning that allows using already trained models to solve similar problems.
 For instance, given the model which can detect the traffic lights, we want to distinguish between traffic lights color.

+In this article, I collected some useful resources that can help you to do that.

 ## Environment

 To complete a given task, we need to have a proper environment with GPU support.
 Possible solution providers might be Google Cloud or AWS.